dshadoff/TRS-80_B-17/Tools/README.md

 and wanted to investigate the recording format, and how they were able to improve on the speed of the native TRS-80 format.

-(For a deeper dive into that, more information will appear later)

-Based on a disassembly of the B-17 Loader program which is prepednded to B-17 files, I was able to piece together enough information to decode binary (machine language) files.
+Based on a disassembly of the B-17 Loader program which is prepended to B-17 files, I was able to piece together enough information to decode binary (machine language) files.

 I have written a program in Python to be able to decode WAV files and display output